-Research on Dealing with Toddler Tantrums
+Research on How to Deal with Toddler Tantrums

 Researchers at the Oregon Social Learning Center recently published an article showing that parents who can keep their “cool” when their youngsters test their patience have a better chance of their kids not having behavior problems in the future.
-While this approach for how to handle toddler tantrums goes against some traditional parenting advice, research clearly shows its benefit.
+While this approach for how to deal with toddler tantrums goes against some traditional parenting advice, research clearly shows its benefit.

 The primary finding showed that children whose parents who have a tendency to over-react and/or are quick to get angry with them, are more likely to have more tantrums and negative behavior at age 2.
 It is important to note that most children increase in their tantrum-type behavior during this toddler period, but this study clearly showed that children whose parents over-reacted increased in this negative behavior more than average.

 Related Resource: Books and Toys to Foster Toddlers’ Emotional Development